 Kev's MD-11 site

-So scheduled MD11 passenger flights have now ceased after the arrival on KL672 into Amsterdam on 26th October.
+So now scheduled MD11 passenger flights have ceased after the arrival on KL672 into Amsterdam on 26th October 2014.
 I was fortunate to be on that last flight and created a new page to mark the occasion.
 KLM gave it a good send off.
-There are still the enthusiasts flights on 11/11 to enjoy.
+Then we had the enthusiasts flights on 11/11 to enjoy.
 Hopefully lots of you MD11 fans were able to get tickets for one last go.
-I am on the last fight of the day.

 Welcome to my MD11 web site.
 Check back regularly for updates.
 I don't always update the front page as often as i should but Latest News, Production lists and the Operator(s) pages do get updated more frequently.
 Latest news and operators pages updated this week.